bedrockio/bedrock-core/services/web/src/utils/analytics/README.md

 ## Variables

 Custom events can capture anything in the app state.
 GTM provides many "Built-In Variables" for commonly tracked data such as page title, URL, etc. However "Custom Variables" allow access to anything in the page (for example the text of an element unrelated to the one clicked on).
-Bedrock additionally pushes as much context as possible in its [data events](#data-events) that can be accessed via "Data Layer Variables".
+Other context is pushed through [data events](#data-events) that can be accessed via "Data Layer Variables".
 These can be combined together to have full control over the final data pushed through.

 ## Interaction Events